2026 Pace Team Application

 My name is Matt Ferrier and I am the 50 minute 10 Km pacer!

-I have recently got back into running and pacing, with the 2025 Saskatchewan Marathon being my fourth pacing event in the last two years.
+I have recently got back into running and pacing, with 2 years back-to-back pacing at the Saskatchewan Marathon.
 It is a huge point of pride for me to come very close, if not bang on, with my pace time.
 To achieve that, I like to run a consistent pace throughout the race.
 For me, that will look like running 5 minute kilometres, or just under, for the first 9 kilometres and then making any slight adjustments in the last kilometre.
 I absolutely love pacing and I look forward to May 25th and hopefully helping some more people achieve their goals!

 DISTANCE: 21.1K